-Ireland boasts a characterful culture, full of unique traditions, customs, and origins so synonymous with the Emerald Isle.
+Ireland boasts a characterful culture, full of beloved traditions, customs, and origins so synonymous with the Emerald Isle.
 From Irish dancing to a love for potatoes, here are the most celebrated quirks of Irish culture.

-Celebrated for its relentless charm and enchanting mysticism, Ireland is a popular destination for travellers worldwide, known for all its Irish culture and Irish traditions.
+Celebrated for its relentless charm, Irish tradition, national culture, and enchanting mysticism, Ireland is a popular destination for travellers worldwide, known for all its Irish culture and Irish traditions.

-10. Sport – for all you gamers
+10. Irish sports – for all you gamers

-In Ireland, sports account for much of the Irish cultural identity.
+In Ireland, popular sports account for much of the Irish cultural identity.
 Most citizens are avid supporters, and great pride is taken in donning the national colours and standing abreast with fellow fans on any given match day.

 By means of preserving and promoting Irish sports, the Gaelic Athletic Association (GAA) was established in 1884.
 Popular sports played throughout history in Ireland include football (as far back as the 14th century), Gaelic football, Hurling, and Camogie.

-Every year, thousands of people make the arduous, yet pious, journey to the peak of Croagh Patrick.
+Every year, thousands of people make the arduous yet pious, journey to the peak of Croagh Patrick.

 8. Celtic pagan festivals – for ancient Irish advocacy

 Pre-Christianity, the Emerald Isle was a pagan community and Irish customs reflected this.
 Paganism dictated key dates throughout the year; four events, in particular, divided the seasons.

 Today, these pagan festivals are still celebrated by many and are greatly attributed to Irish traditions.
 While the observance of many of these Irish customs have changed, Irish people still recognise these important dates from Irish tradition.

 7. Literature and the arts – for the artists